 In one of his first public engagements since taking office in July, Ghana's new Head of State Lieutenant-General F.

-In one of his first public engagements since taking office in July, Ghana's new Head of State Lieutenant-General F.W.K.
+Background: In one of his first public engagements since taking office in July, Ghana's new Head of State Lieutenant-General F.W.K.
 Akuffo received the credentials of the Ambassador designate of North Korea and the High Commissioner designate of Nigeria.
 General Akuffo who took office following the unexpected resignation of former Head of State Ignatius Acheampong, has announced that ruling Supreme Military Council will hand over power next year to a transitional National Government.

 SYNOPSIS: After an inspection of the National Guard at Osu Castle in Accra, North Korea's Choe U. Zin stressed the close links between the two countries.
 He said he would like to thank for government and people of Ghana for giving active support to the struggle of the people of North Korea for national reunification.
 In his reply Lt.
 General Akuffo paid tribute to President Kim II Sung.